 This has become one of my most recommended books to coaching clients, leaders, friends, and family.
 The Book of Joy chronicled a week of conversations between His Holiness the Dalai Lama and Archbishop Desmond Tutu in Dharamsala, India to celebrate the Dalai Lama’s 80th birthday.
 The two spiritual leaders discussed joy based on the similarities and differences in their spiritual traditions and lifetimes facing hardship, violent oppression, and genocide.
-Douglas Abrams participated in the conversations as a journalist asking questions and provided the readers with background information on the two leaders as well as connections to scientific research and evidence related to joy, suffering, meaning, and perspective.
-Here are some key take aways for mindful leadership.
+Douglas Abrams participated in the conversations as a journalist, asking questions and providing the readers with background information on the two leaders and connections to scientific research and evidence related to joy, suffering, meaning, and perspective.
+Here are some key takeaways for mindful leadership.

 These two spiritual leaders use the term joy over happiness.
 For them, happiness is superficial and fleeting, while joy includes meaning and connection.
 Other authors have defined these terms differently, but discussed the same concepts.
 In The Book of Joy they describe hedonic happiness as fleeting and only positive states as opposed to eudaimonic happiness is set in an understanding of meaning, growth, and acceptance – including negative emotions.
 What is important here is to be clear that what we are seeking is not superficial and fleeting but also deep and meaningful over time.